andersfischernielsen/PCPP-Exam-2018/Answers.md

 ```

 It is interesting to see that there is a slowdown on small $n$.
 The overhead of multithreading is simply too big to outweigh the single-core speed.
-Otherwise the results are quite consistent with the biggest speed-up seen using _One Parallel_.
+Otherwise the results are quite consistent, with the biggest speed-up gained from using _One Parallel_.

 ### Question 2.2